mmato23/ansible-config/README.md

-# ansible-config
+# ansible24
-Ansible Tutorial for Ingryd DevOps (Jan 24 Batch)

-This is my Ansible Repo
+This is the first entry into my README file (22 April 2024)